 “Through careful planning backed by science and data, we will advance the sustainability of our towns, and leverage technology to help residents live more comfortably and with greater convenience,” says HDB Chief Executive Officer, Dr Cheong Koon Hean.
 “We will also find more ways for people to connect with each other, and empower them to play a bigger role in designing and activating their shared spaces.”

-The roadmap will be supported by 3 pillars that can help Singaporeans ‘Live Well’, ‘Live Smart’, and ‘Live Connected’.
+The roadmap will be supported by 3 pillars that can help Singaporeans ‘Live Well’, ‘Live Green’, and ‘Live Connected’

 The ‘Live Well’ thrust aims to holistically enhance residents’ physical, mental, and social well-being through the built environment, and create healthy towns for people of all ages.
 Ongoing and new initiatives to bring nature closer to residents, improve safety in the home and outdoors, and renew towns through upgrading programmes will be scaled up.

 In addition, HDB will implement evidence-based solutions such as incorporating easy-to-understand pictograms in directional signage to aid wayfinding, and designing attractive pathways and stairways to encourage an active lifestyle.
 These will be introduced in new public housing developments, as well as existing HDB homes through upgrading programmes.